madelinefruin/Tutorial/TEMPLATE.md

 ### Background Information

 This section focuses on coding in the Arduino IDE.
 The language is very similar to C or C++.
 If you have any background knowledge in those languages, you will recognize the code and its formatting.
 If you don't have experience in C/C++, don't worry, we will be breaking down the code into very manageable chunks.
+*Hint: If you don't want to rewrite all the code, use the copy button in the upper right corner of the code blocks!*

 ### Components

-- ESP32
+- ESP32 (with the circuit you just built attached)
 - USB-C to USB-C Connector cable for ESP32
 - Your Computer

 ### Instructional

-Another goal of the project is to integrate both hardware and software to create a simple battery indicator system using the ESP32 microcontroller
+Another goal of the project is to integrate both hardware and software to create a simple battery indicator system using the ESP32 microcontroller.
-Lets take a dive into the indvidual blocks of code.
+Let's take a dive into the indvidual blocks of code.

 <pre><code class = "language-arduino"> //Constants
   const int batteryPin = 1;